DongzeHE/scpca-docs/docs/sce_file_contents.md

 ### Expression counts

 For both unfiltered and filtered single-cell and single-nucleotide experiments, the primary cell by gene RNA-seq expression count data is provided as the `"counts"` assay.
-Each column represents a cell or droplet, each row a gene.
+The data is stored as a sparse matrix, and each column represents a cell or droplet, each row a gene.
 Column names are cell barcode sequences and row names are Ensembl gene IDs.
-This data is stored as a sparse matrix that can be accessed with the following R code:
+The `counts` assay can be accessed with the following R code:

 ```r
 count_matrix <- counts(sce)